-- Preferred experience or similar experience with Microsoft Office, Google Apps for Education, Constant Contact email system, video-editing software, photo-editing and video-editing, content management system for websites, Renweb admission database, Raiser’s Edge fundraising database, social media management tools.
+Preferred experience or similar experience: with Microsoft Office, Google Apps for Education, Constant Contact email system, video-editing software, photo-editing, content management system for websites, Renweb admission database, Raiser’s Edge fundraising database, social media management tools.

 - Ability to work with sensitive and confidential information.
 Exude a high-level of customer service and professionalism to all constituents including, current parents, faculty/staff, donors, foundations, corporations, past parents, volunteers, and alumni.